 Therefore, when we receive a DMCA takedown notice, we will forward it to you in its entirety and give you 24 hours to disable access to the allegedly infringing content it references.
 "Disabling access" to the content doesn't necessarily mean deleting it, although that is one approach.
 You could also disable the site, change the file or directory permissions, or temporarily move the allegedly-infringing content to your site's "protected" or "private" directories.
-It doesn't matter how you do it, but you must remove the content by the deadline or we will have to do it.
+It doesn't matter how you do it, but you must remove the content by the deadline, or we will have to do it.
 Our ability to disable access to content usually entails disabling access to an entire site, whether the entire site is allegedly infringing or not.
-That really sucks if there is only a small amount of allegedly infringing content.
+That sucks if there is only a small amount of allegedly infringing content.

 Once you have disabled access to the allegedly infringing content, let us know that you've done so.
 When you do so, you must indicate which of these three courses of action you wish to take:

-If you don't respond, or if you indicate that you intend to file a counter-notification and then don't do it, we will assume you are accepting the allegation of infringement.
+If you don't respond, or if you respond indicating that you intend to file a counter-notification and then don't follow through within two weeks, we will assume you accept the allegation of infringement.

-Your counter-notification must be in writing and must contain the following elements or we will reject it:
+Your counter-notification must be in writing and must contain the following elements, or we will reject it:

 The best ways to submit your counter-notification are email or fax.
 If you use email, make sure you're sending a scanned copy that shows your physical signature or a PGP-signed email with a signature that can be correlated to your member contact email address.

-The claimant then has 10 days after receiving the counter-notification from us to file an action against you in the appropriate court seeking a court order to restrain you from engaging in infringing activity relating to the allegedly infringing material, and then to notify us that they've done so.
+The claimant then has ten days after receiving the counter-notification from us to file an action against you in the appropriate court seeking a court order to restrain you from engaging in infringing activity relating to the allegedly infringing material and notify us that they've done so.
 If they do not, we will restore access to the material.
 (In a case where you disabled access yourself, we will restore access to the material by notifying you when it is OK to restore it.
 Do not under any circumstances restore access to the allegedly infringing content or make it available at a new location without that notification; that'll result in automatic adverse termination of your service.)

 You can get the full text of the Online Copyright Infringement Liability Limitation Act portion of the DMCA here.